Did you know that "flashcards" have been used for speed reading and photographic memory training since the late 1930s?

 How was this device used?

-Tachistoscopic training was done during the World War 2 era.
-Samuel Renshaw (1892 - 1981) was an American psychologist, whose work became famous when he taught sailors and the Arm Forces to identify enemy aircraft in a split second.
+Tachistoscopic training was used during World War 2.
+Samuel Renshaw (1892 - 1981) was an American psychologist whose work became famous when he taught sailors and the Arm Forces to identify enemy aircraft in a split second.

-The technique involves showing flashcard images of planes (a few hundredths of a second per image) they have to recognize on a screen.
+The technique involves showing flashcard images of planes (a few hundredths of a second per image) they must recognize on a screen.

 The training was known as the "Renshaw Training System for Aircraft and Ship Recognition".

-Upon completion of the program, officers could identify more types of planes and ships with greater accuracy and with a faster recognition time.
-He continued further to train people to speed read using his method.
+Upon completion of the program, officers could identify more types of planes and ships with greater accuracy and faster recognition times.
+He continued to train people to speed read using his method.

 Tachistoscopic training is also known as FRT (Flash Recognition Training).
-Today FRT program is being used in the training of military and law enforcement professionals.
+Today, the FRT program is used to train military and law enforcement professionals.

-Based on the Tachistoscope Principle training method, where accurate visual and rapid speed is presented, the brain is able to recognize the image and is embedded in the subconscious mind of the child.
-The child is then able to recall the information from his subconscious mind and learning will be easy for the child.
+Based on the Tachistoscope Principle training method, where accurate visual and rapid speed is presented, the brain recognizes the image and embeds it in the child's subconscious mind.
+The child is then able to recall the information from his subconscious mind, and learning will be easy for the child.

-Tachistoscopes were used during the late 1960s in public schools as an aid to increase reading comprehension for speed reading.
+Tachistoscopes were used in public schools in the late 1960s to increase reading comprehension for speed reading.

 There were two types: the student would look through a lens similar to an aircraft bombsight viewfinder and read letters, words, and phrases using manually advanced slide film.